Skip to Main Content

 Pros

-Earns cash back in common spending categories, so it’s a solid card for your everyday purchases
+It earns cash back in common spending categories, so it’s a solid card for your everyday purchases.

-Potential access to an unsecured credit limit without making a deposit
+Offers potential access to an unsecured credit limit without requiring a deposit.

 Cons

-• High annual fee that increases in the second year even if you pay on time
+• The card's high annual fee increases in the second year.

-• Limited cash back compared to similar cards
+• It offers relatively low cash back compared to similar cards.

 Why you might want the Credit One Platinum card

-This card is a plus if you want to earn rewards while rebuilding your credit.
-Although you can only redeem rewards for a statement credit, this can help you stay on top of your balance and avoid accruing large interest charges.
+This card is an interesting choice if you want to earn rewards while rebuilding your credit.
+Although you can only redeem rewards for a statement credit, this can help you stay on top of your balance and avoid accruing hefty interest charges.

 Rewards and redemption: Statement credit can help manage budget